 Additionally, they will be considered for Pitch Perfect, a pitching event presenting WIPs to influential industry figures.
 Pitch Perfect projects will be given 10 minutes to pitch, including trailer or clip, followed by 15-20 minutes of feedback from an industry panel.

 * If submitting to Only In New York, you should provide a link to your sample footage via Withoutabox and email your simple budget and one-page project description as attachments to firstname.lastname@example.org with the name of your project and Tracking ID number in the subject line.*

 MISSION & OBJECTIVE

-DOC NYC, America's largest documentary festival, is an annual event based in New York City at the West Village’s IFC Center, Chelsea’s SVA Theatre and Cinepolis Chelsea Cinemas.
+DOC NYC, America's largest documentary festival, is an annual event based in New York City at the West Village’s IFC Center and Chelsea’s SVA Theatre and Cinepolis Chelsea Cinemas.
 Voted by MovieMaker magazine as one of the "top five coolest documentary film festivals in the world," the eight-day fest showcases new achievements in documentary film along with panels and conversations.
 DOC NYC seeks to make connections that happen “only in New York.”

 "This cinematic bonanza covers everything new and noteworthy in the world of documentary filmmaking.” - The Huffington Post